§48E Qualified Facilities

 Within ScanPort-OKCMetro™, this focus complements pediatric disease research and Long COVID investigation, extending the platform’s mission to include neurological resilience, recovery, and reintegration—strengthening individuals, families, communities, and the national workforce.

-ScanPort-OKCMetro™ is designed as an advanced digital scanning campus, a model for replication across the United States, enabling rapid, multi-modal, full-body digital scanning in a single visit -
+ScanPort™ is designed as an advanced digital scanning prototype, a model for replication across the United States, enabling rapid, multi-modal, full-body digital scanning -

 focusing on Pediatric Diseases, long-term effects of COVID-19, and Neurological Recovery and Resilience, advancing early detection, more precise understanding, and improved pathways to care.